apache/cordova-docs/docs/en/3.0.0/guide/platforms/blackberry10/index.md

 The development environment is available on Windows, Mac and Linux.

-Developers should use the `cordova` utility in conjunction with the Blackberry Native SDK.
+Developers should use the `cordova` utility in conjunction with the BlackBerry Native SDK.
 See The Command-line Interface for information how to install `cordova`, add projects, then build and deploy for each platform.